lrybak/hassio-owserver/DOCS.md

 - Kelvin
 - Rankine

-### Option: `ha7net_server`

-Specify ha7net server.
-Use it with ha7net device only.

 ### Option: `debug`

 Specify debug mode for owserver. _Please note that once DEBUG mode is enabled you will not be able to connect to the owserver.
-Use debug mode only to troubleshoot issues with 1wire connectivity_
+Use debug mode only to troubleshoot issues with 1-Wire connectivity_

 ## Home Assistant integration